High-Throughput Phenotypic Drug Discovery

 - High-Throughput: Capable of screening tens of thousands of compounds for CNS activity, pinpointing those with phenotypic profiles reminiscent of effective treatments for neuropsychiatric disorders.

 - High-Content: Collects millions of data points and thousands of features, leveraging proprietary machine learning algorithms to identify subtle phenotypic distinctions often imperceptible through standard tests.

-Computer vision algorithms and bioinformatics eliminate human intervention and subjectivity.
+- Unbiased: Utilizes computer vision and AI to eliminate human intervention and associated subjectivity.